luxfi/node/vms/platformvm/docs/subnets.md

 - TransformSubnetTx
   - Converts the permissioned subnet into a permissionless subnet.
   - Specifies all of the staking parameters.
-    - AVAX is not allowed to be used as a staking token.
+    - LUX is not allowed to be used as a staking token.
 In general, it is not advisable to have multiple subnets using the same staking token.
   - After becoming a permissionless subnet, previously added permissioned validators will remain to finish their staking period.